rcl-payments/docs/creditcard/creditcard.md

 A subscriber must add a *Credit Card* to use the application.

-If a subscriber has customer *refunds* or *disputes* that exceeds their transaction balance, the this additional amount will be automatically charged to the subscriber's credit card.
+If a subscriber has customer *refunds* or *disputes* that exceeds their transaction balance, then the additional amount will be automatically charged to the subscriber's credit card.

 ## How to add a Credit Card